Rethinking the Reynolds Transport Theorem, Liouville Equation, and Perron-Frobenius and Koopman Operators: General Formulations

-The above analyses can be generalized to the analysis of differential forms, as follows. \begin{theorem} Let $\V$ be a smooth vector or tensor field on an $n$-dimensional manifold $M^n \subseteq \mathbb{R}^n$, containing an $r$-dimensional oriented compact submanifold $\Omega^r \subset M^n$.
-Let the field trajectories (tangent bundles) be independent of the $m$-dimensional parameter vector $\C$ (which could include time $t$), such that they generate the multidimensional ``flow'' $\phi^{\C}: M^n \to M^n$, which maps the submanifold to $\Omega^r(\C) = \phi^{\C} \Omega^r (\vec{0})$ at $\C$. {Let $\omega^r$ be an $r$-form associated with a conserved quantity in $\Omega^r$, which is locally continuous and continuously differentiable with respect to the local coordinates and global parameter $\C$ within $\Omega^r$, for all coordinates up to its boundary and all parameter values considered.} The exterior derivative of the conserved quantity within this submanifold satisfies:
+The above analyses are now generalized to the analysis of differential forms, using an extended multivariate formulation of exterior calculus.

+\begin{theorem} Consider an $n$-dimensional orientable differentiable manifold $M^n$, described using a patchwork of local coordinate systems, in which there is an $r$-dimensional oriented compact submanifold $\Omega^r$.
+Let $\V$ be a smooth vector or tensor field in $M^n$, parameterized by an $m$-dimensional parameter vector $\C$, but not itself a function of $\C$.
+Let $\omega^r$ represent a field of $r$-forms in $M^n$ associated with a conserved quantity, which is locally continuous and continuously differentiable with respect to the local coordinates and parameter $\C$ within $\Omega^r$, for all coordinates up to its boundary and all parameter values considered.
+The integral of $\omega^r$ over the submanifold satisfies:

-where $d$ is now the exterior derivative, $\partial \Omega(\C)$ is the submanifold boundary, $\mathcal{L}_{\V}^{(\C)}$ is a multiparameter Lie derivative with respect to $\V$ over parameters $\C$, $i_{\V}^{(\C)}$ is a multiparameter interior product with respect to $\V$ over parameters $\C$, and ``$\cdot$'' is the usual vector scalar product (dot product). \end{theorem} \begin{proof} The multiparameter operators used in \eqref{eq:Re_tr1_diffform}, and its proof, are given in \ref{sect:Apx_Re_exterior}. \end{proof}
+where $d$ is now the exterior derivative, $\partial \Omega(\C)$ is the submanifold boundary, $\mathcal{L}_{\V}^{(\C)}$ is a multiparameter Lie derivative with respect to $\V$ over parameters $\C$, $i_{\V}^{(\C)}$ is a multiparameter interior product with respect to $\V$ over parameters $\C$, and ``$\cdot$'' is the usual vector scalar product (dot product). \end{theorem} \begin{proof} The definitions of the multiparameter operators used in \eqref{eq:Re_tr_diffform}, and its proof, are provided in \ref{sect:Apx_Re_exterior}. \end{proof}

-Eq.\ \eqref{eq:Re_tr1_diffform} can be recognized as a {\it generalized parametric Reynolds transport theorem} -- or more precisely, a transformation theorem -- applicable to a differential form associated with a conserved quantity.
-This analysis can be taken farther: if we define the expected value of a function (0-form) $\beta$ on the submanifold by:
+Eq.\ \eqref{eq:Re_tr_diffform} can be recognized as a {\it generalized parametric Reynolds transport theorem} -- or more precisely, a transformation theorem -- applicable to a differential form associated with a conserved quantity on a manifold.
+For flow in a geometric space with $\C=t$, \eqref{eq:Re_tr_diffform} reduces to the one-parameter exterior calculus formulation of the Reynolds transport theorem, based on the time-independent velocity field $\u$ [\onlinecite[][\S 9.2]{Lee_2009}; \onlinecite[][eqs.\ 0.49, 4.33-4.34]{Frankel_2013}].

+{\bf Augmented Reynolds Transport Theorem on a Manifold:} In many flow systems, the vector or tensor field $\V$ will also be a function of the parameter $\C$.
+This can be handled by augmenting the manifold $M^n$ with the parameter space $\R^m$, giving the augmented field represented by $ \V \comp \C$, where $\comp$ here denotes an augmentation operator [c.f. \onlinecite{Flanders_1973, Frankel_2013}].
+Eq.\ \eqref{eq:Re_tr_diffform} then applies based on the field $\V \comp \C$ in the augmented manifold $M^n \times \R^m$.
+This yields the following theorem: